Rio de Janeiro: Theater

 Rio de Janeiro's Theatro Municipal is one of the most attractive buildings in the central area of the city.
 Home of one of the largest stages in Latin America and one of Brazil's best-known venues for opera, ballet, and classical music, the building was inspired by the Palais Garnier, home of the Paris Opera.
-Construction of the Theatro Municipal began in 1905 following designs of the architect Francisco Pereira Passos.
+Construction of the Theatro Municipal began in 1905 following the designs of the architect Francisco Pereira Passos.
 The statues on the top, of two women representing Poetry and Music, are by Rodolfo Bernardelli, and the interior is rich with furnishings and fine paintings.
 Inaugurated in 1909, the Teatro Municipal has close to 1,700 seats.
-Its interior includes turn of the century stained glass from France, ceilings of rose-colored marble and a 1,000 pound crystal bead chandelier surrounded by a painting of the "Dance of the Hours".
+Its interior includes turn-of-the-century stained glass from France, ceilings of rose-colored marble, and a 1,000 pound crystal bead chandelier surrounded by a painting of the "Dance of the Hours".
 The exterior walls of the building are dotted with inscriptions bearing the names of famous Brazilians as well as many other international celebrities.

 Cidade das Artes (City of Arts) is a cultural complex in Barra da Tijuca in the Southwest Zone of Rio de Janeiro, which was originally planned to open in 2004.
 Formally known as "Cidade da Música" (City of Music), it was finally inaugurated at the beginning of 2013.

-The project will host the Brazilian Symphony Orchestra becoming a main center for music as will be the largest modern concert hall in South America, with 1,780 seats.
+The project will host the Brazilian Symphony Orchestra, becoming a main center for music, as well as the largest modern concert hall in South America, with 1,780 seats.
 The complex spans approximately 90 e3m2 and also features a chamber music hall, three theaters, and 12 rehearsal rooms.
-From the terrace there is a panoramic view of the zone.
-The building was designed by the French architect Christian de Portzamparc and construction was funded by the city of Rio de Janeiro.
+From the terrace, there is a panoramic view of the zone.
+The building was designed by the French architect Christian de Portzamparc, and construction was funded by the city of Rio de Janeiro.

 A series of covered theaters collectively known as Lona Cultural, administered by the city's Municipal Secretary of Culture, serve throughout the city as venues for cultural activities such as concerts, plays, workshops, art and craft fairs, and courses.